 You need to look at the nap of the fur as you cut.
 If one sleeve has fur facing down the other should also be cut the same way.
 You may want to mark on the back of the fabric for clarity.

 You cannot mark on the fur side.
 You can mark on the back of the faux fur and then cut.
 If you are cutting with scissors, slip the edge of the scissors on the backing and then cut with little snips so that you do not catch any faux fur fibers on the way.

-As you cut, cut only through the backing/webbing/knit fabric.
+Cut only through the backing/webbing/knit fabric.
 Do not cut the fur.
 Also, ensure that the fur is not in the way – you will accidentally cut off the fur ends – no do.
 Keep the fur to the inside as you cut.
 You can avoid this by making small snips and being careful all the way, rather than taking long cuts and regretting later.